greenfirn/Dashboard/README.md

 ** most recent files in repos **
 - xmrig,bzminer,rigel hashrates
-- some others configured, not confirmed working
+- srbminer configured, not confirmed working

 windows setup:
 install python on whatever pc you want to use as website backend